Chronic kidney disease

 • polycystic kidney disease (an inherited condition where cysts grow on the kidneys) [39742][45030].

-Aboriginal and Torres Strait Islander people are at increased risk of CKD.
-One in five Aboriginal and Torres Strait Islander people show signs of CKD, and rates of hospitalisation and treatment are higher in remote areas compared to non-remote areas [41038].
+Aboriginal and Torres Strait Islander people are at an increased risk of developing CKD.
+Almost one in five Aboriginal and Torres Strait Islander people show signs of CKD, and rates of hospitalisation and treatment are higher in remote areas compared to non-remote areas [41038].
 Initiatives such as Purple House are helping to provide culturally appropriate care to support those with CKD living in remote areas.

 References